How to build a consulting rate card that protects your margins on every engagement

 Your rate should be the price at which you earn your target margin, given your specific costs.
 If that price is competitive, excellent.
 If it is above market, you have a positioning or cost structure problem to solve.
 If it is below market, you have pricing power you are not using.

+Calculate the fully loaded cost per billable hour, apply your target margin, then adjust upward for realization rates below 100%.
 Service firm rate optimization begins with understanding what each billable hour actually costs you and what margin you need that hour to generate.

 1. Calculate the fully-loaded cost per billable hour.
 Start with the annual cost for each role: salary, benefits, payroll taxes, and any role-specific costs, such as professional memberships or required software.
 Then allocate overhead proportionally.
 The result is the total cost of having that person on your team for a year.